YottaDB/YDBDoc/MessageRecovery/errors.rst

 SIGACCERR, Signal was caused by invalid permissions for mapped object

-Run Time Error: This message is an auxiliary message and is preceeded with a primary KILLBYSIGxxx message.
+Run Time Error: This message is an auxiliary message and is preceded by a primary KILLBYSIGxxx message.

 Action: Refer to the accompanying message(s) and take appropriate action.
 Refer to the user documentation.
 If necessary, report the entire incident context to your YottaDB support channel for further analysis.